KittyGiraudel/site/_posts/2014-06-22-bitwise-operators-in-sass.md

   = 00000000
 ```

-The result of `Z & C` isn't equal to `C`, so we can safely assume the C option hasn't been passed.
+The result of `Z & C` isn’t equal to `C`, so we can safely assume the C option hasn’t been passed.

-That's pretty much how bit flags work.
-Now let's apply it to Sass as an example of SassyBitwise.
+That’s pretty much how bit flags work.
+Now let’s apply it to Sass as an example of SassyBitwise.
 First thing to do, define a couple of flags:

 ```scss
 // Flags